 - Design Studio: The location of temporary files on Windows is

 C:\Windows\Temp\jitterbit.
-These files will never take up much space and they are cleaned automatically.
-The only exception is if the application is terminated from the task manager.
+These files do not take up much space and are removed automatically, unless the application is terminated using the Windows Task Manager.

 - Server/Local Agents: The default location of temporary files on Linux is